WilliamYangXu/williamyangxu.github.io/_pages/about.md

 ## Recent News
 - **Oct 2025:** Recieved NeurIPS 2025 Financial Aid Award.
-- **Sept 2025:** Will serve as session chair at the Purdue University PQAI Workshop.
+- **Sept 2025:** Will serve as a session chair at the Purdue University PQAI Workshop 2025.